Hanmb17/CI_MS1_CATTERY/README.md

 ![Footer](docs/features/footer.png)

 ### About Us - Kitty Den Description
-- Introduces the user to Kitty Den and who they are in easy-to-read text.
+- Introduces the user to Kitty Den and explains who they are in easy-to-read text.
 - A colourful hero image is used of a group of cats looking happy and playful.
 - On larger screens, there is an image of a cat playing with toys, but it is not visible on mobile view.
 It helps to create balance on the desktop screen.
 - User story covered: 6.